 - In case the drive still makes noises, then there is a high possibility the drive is failing and needs to be replaced.

 If your hard drive is not dead and is recognized by the BIOS, but still inaccessible, then you should surely consider a reliable data recovery tool in order to recover your complete data.

 There are plenty of data recovery software available which are capable to recover from noisy hard drives.
 However, all data recovery tools are not compatible with every type of hard drive, therefore you should be sure about the tool, else you can end up losing all of the data stored on your hard drive.

 Here, we have mentioned about a reliable data recovery software that will surely work and retrieve your hard drive’s data.
 Stellar Data Recovery Professional is a proficient utility in order to restore lost, deleted or formatted hard drive data in few clicks.
 This professional recovery software is capable of recovering inaccessible data from any type of external or internal storage media.

 Detailed steps to recover data from noisy hard drive using Stellar Data Recovery Professional for Windows

-You’ll reach to the Select Location interface where you can choose a location, from which, data can be retrieved.
+- You’ll reach to the Recover From interface where you can choose a location, from where, data can be retrieved.